unbit/uwsgi-docs/Chunked.rst

 if no timeout is specified the default one will be used, so if you do not get a chunk in time, the function will croak (or will raise an exception when under python).

-In non-blocking/async engines you may want to use
+Under non-blocking/async engines you may want to use

 .. code-block:: perl